Visas and Immigration for study in the UK

 When to extend your visa

-If you need to extend your student visa to complete your studies, it's important to be aware of the best time to prepare and submit your application.
+If you need to extend your student visa to complete your studies, it's important to be aware of when to prepare and submit your application.

 When to make a student visa extension in the UK